Samson Shukardin: Appointment

 On 16 December 2014, Pope Francis accepted the resignation of Bishop Max John Rodrigues in accordance with canon 401 § 1 of the Code of Canon Law.
 The Pope then appointed Shukardin as the new bishop of the diocese.

 Shukardin was consecrated bishop on 31 January 2015.
 The principal consecrator was Max John Rodrigues, Bishop Emeritus of Hyderabad, while the co-consecrators were Archbishop Joseph Coutts of Karachi and Archbishop Sebastian Francis Shaw of Lahore.

 The Diocese of Hyderabad covers 137,000 square kilometers, with a population of 22,300,000 of which almost 50,000 are Catholic.
 It is served by 15 parishes, 30 priests, and 89 nuns.

 Recent events

 Speaking against discrimination against religious minorities, Shukardin told reporters on 10 December 2015, that Pakistan's human rights record was so poor that it was voted off the U.N.
 Human Rights Council.

 On 1 December 2015, along with many other former students, Shukardin gathered at the Karachi Gymkhana to celebrate the 94th birthday of his former school teacher John Baptist Todd.

-In August 2020, Bishop Shukardin ordained to the priesthood Fr Sunil Ashraf and Father Perkho Sono OFM, in the St. Francis Xavier Cathedral, Hyderabad.
+In August 2020, Shukardin ordained to the priesthood Sunil Ashraf and Perkho Sono, OFM, at St. Francis Xavier Cathedral, Hyderabad.